bluesuede/ezPics/README.md

 What
 ----------------------------------

-ezPics is a lightweight and free jQuery plugin that has a responsive slider, lightbox and gallery function:
+ezPics is a lightweight and free jQuery plugin that has a responsive slider, lightbox and gallery function.

 **ezSlider**
 Creates a slideshow of at least two images.
 Buttons under the slideshow for the user to go between images.
 Moderate customizability, explained in the documentation below.